thenewvu/order-matter-validator.js/README.md

 })
 ```

-The problem here is, only changed fields are sent to the server, it also means they can be `undefined`, this makes the rule `pattern` can not return `false` if it meets an `undefined` value.
+The problem here is, only changed fields are sent to the server, means they're all optional, they can be `undefined`, this makes the rule `pattern` can not return `false` if it meets an `undefined` value.
 That's where one-job rules comes to play.

 All rules should only validate the value if it matches some pre-condition, if it's not, just return `true`.
 For example, `len`, `minlen` and `maxlen` only validates the value if it's an actual number; `pattern` only validates the value if it's a string, so on.